Eric Ayuk: Ankaraspor

+Adanaspor

+In July 2023, Ayuk signed for Adanaspor following a short spell with Egyptian Premier League club Pharco.

-International
+International career

 In April 2015, Ayuk was called into the Cameroon U-23 team for the 2015 CAF U-23 Championship but declined the call up to focus on his club career with the Philadelphia Union.

 In May 2016, Ayuk was called up for the Cameroon U-20 team for their 2017 Africa U-20 Cup of Nations qualifier versus Zimbabwe.